-The University of Western Australia Business School; Financial Research Network (FIRN)
+The University of Western Australia Business School; Singapore Institute of Technology; Financial Research Network (FIRN)

-We examine bond covenants of 29 New Zealand bond issues prior to the 2008 securities market act.
+We examine bond covenants of 29 New Zealand bond issues between 2001 and 2007.
 Results from the study indicate that protection provided for bondholders is weak and limited.
 On average, only 2-3 types of covenants are embedded with the issues and only 27% of these covenants provide full protection to the bondholders.
-However, bondholders are not compensated for holding the additional risk.
-We propose an alternative bond protection assessment framework that directly assesses the level of protections, restrictive covenants provide to bond holders.
-We calculate the covenant quality score for the issuers and group them into a weak or strong bond.
-Recent legislative changes will go some way towards improving the investor protection and confidence, but yet to be seen.
-This proposed scoring framework can be used by potential investors to complement the traditional credit ratings when assessing their investment decisions.
+However, bondholders are not compensated for taking the additional risk.
+We propose an alternative assessment framework that directly assesses the level of protection offered to bondholders.
+We calculate the covenant quality score for the issues and classify them into four levels of protection: very high protection, moderate, low and very low.
+Recent legislative changes will go some way towards improving investor protection and confidence, but the effect is yet to be seen.
+This proposed scoring framework can be used by potential investors to complement the traditional credit ratings when making their investment decisions.

 Keywords: Government policy and regulation, bond covenants, bondholder protection

 Date posted: October 18, 2010 ; Last revised: December 16, 2013

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo4 in 0.313 seconds